aws-samples/sagemaker-custom-image-for-geospatial-analytics/README.md

 4. In the cloned repository, navigate to the deployment folder: `cd deployment`
 5. Run `npm i` to install project dependencies
 6. If you have not done so already, [bootstrap your environment for CDK deployment](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html#bootstrapping-env) by running `cdk bootstrap aws://ACCOUNT-NUMBER-1/REGION-1`
-7. Run the CDK deployment by running `cd deployment && cdk deploy`
+7. Run the CDK deployment by running `cdk deploy`
 8. Wait until the `CustomImageBuildPipelineStack` been marked as `CREATE COMPLETE`
 9. Copy the Output value for `CustomImageBuildPipelineStack.CodeBuildProjectUrl`